nikki-infinte/Live_CryptoCurrency_Analysis/README.md

 ## Features
 1. **Fetch Live Data**:
-   - Utilizes a public API (e.g., CoinGecko, CoinMarketCap, or Binance API) to fetch data for the top 50 cryptocurrencies by market capitalization.
+   - Utilizes a public API (CoinGecko) to fetch data for the top 50 cryptocurrencies by market capitalization.
    - Includes the following fields:
      - Cryptocurrency Name
      - Symbol